willmeadows-portfolio/willmeadows_portfolio/README.md

 - Python for Data Science (via DataCamp)
 - Power BI basics (via LinkedIn Learning)
 - Improving my SQL and Tableau skills
-- Learning how to share work better online (like this!)

 ---